DataDog/system-tests/docs/scenarios/parametric.md

 #### NodeJS

-There is three ways for running the NodeJS tests with a custom tracer:
+There are three ways for running the NodeJS tests with a custom tracer:
 1. Create a file `nodejs-load-from-npm` in `binaries/`, the content will be installed by `npm install`.
 Content example:
     - `DataDog/dd-trace-js#master`
 2. Clone the dd-trace-js repo inside `binaries`